Lateesha Ector: Miss Earth 2009

 On August 22, 2009, Ector was crowned as Miss Earth Canada at Les Cours Mont-Royal in Quebec.
 She represented Canada in the ninth edition of Miss Earth beauty pageant in the Philippines on November 22, 2009.
-She placed in top 15 for talent competition and top 15 in swimwear competition.
+She placed Canada in the top 15 for talent competition and in the swimwear competition.
 The Miss Earth winner serves as the spokesperson for the Miss Earth Foundation, the United Nations Environment Programme (UNEP) and other environmental organizations.